 Abisekam is the first item of the rituals in a temple.

-It is the bathing of the image of God, which is referred to as temples are washed and cleaned.
+It is the bathing of the image of God, which is referred to as Thirumanjanam or God's bath.
+Before the start of the ritual, temples are washed and cleaned.
 In most of the temples, this is done by the priest himself with the voluntary help of youths.
 In category A temples, workers are given this task.